Trans-Pacific trade pact, without U.S., to be signed in March: Japan

 Canada, which wanted protection of its cultural industries, and Vietnam, which has worried about labor protection rules, will exchange separate side letters with other members on those topics at the time of the signing, Motegi said.

-Additional reporting by Jack Kim in Singapore, David Ljunggren in Montreal and Leah Schnurr in Ottawa; Writing by Linda Sieg; Editing by Steve Orlofsky and James Dalgleish
+Additional reporting by Jack Kim in Singapore, David Ljunggren and Anthony Esposito in Montreal and Leah Schnurr in Ottawa; Writing by Linda Sieg; Editing by Steve Orlofsky and James Dalgleish